Ladbergen, Germany

 A Westphalian Village

-From the present state of our genealogical research, it seems that our family of Fiegenbaums can trace their geographic roots to Ladbergen, a small village in the present state of North Rhine-Westphalia, the Federal Republic of Germany (German: Nordrhein-Westfalen, Bundesrepublik Deutschland).
+From the present state of the genealogical research, it seems that our family of Fiegenbaums can trace their geographic roots to Ladbergen, a small village in the present state of North Rhine-Westphalia, the Federal Republic of Germany (German: Nordrhein-Westfalen, Bundesrepublik Deutschland).

 You can visit Ladbergen's web site (written in German, of course) and see pictures of the celebration of the town's 1,050th anniversary in 2000.